rancher/docs/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

 ### Docker Containers, Images, and Volumes

-Based on what role you assigned to the node, Kubernetes components in containers, containers belonging to overlay networking, DNS, ingress controller and Rancher agent. (and pods you created that have been scheduled to this node)
+Based on what role you assigned to the node, there are Kubernetes components in containers, containers belonging to overlay networking, DNS, ingress controller and Rancher agent. (and pods you created that have been scheduled to this node)

 **To clean all Docker containers, images and volumes:**